Lilli Beth Comes Downstairs

 “Are you sure, Lilli Beth?
 Are you sure you want me to do this?”

-“Alright.
+“All right.
 Get ready.”

 The room was freezing, and what I was watching was so surreal that I didn’t even scream.

-“ALLISON!
-Is she up there?
+“Allison, is she up there?

 Lilli Beth turned to look at me, and I began backing out of the room.